57blocks/Stellar-AutoAction/cli/README.md

-# AutoAction CLI
+# Stellar AutoAction CLI

-AutoAction CLI Tool: `autoaction`
+Stellar AutoAction CLI Tool: `autoaction`

 ## Introduction

-`autoaction` is the command-line interface (CLI) tool for AutoAction tasks, used to manage and execute various operations related to AutoAction.
+`autoaction` is the command-line interface (CLI) tool for Stellar AutoAction tasks, used to manage and execute various operations related to Stellar AutoAction.

 ## Installation